 Today in Tribe History: June 9, 2014

-Lonnie Chisenhall has a day he will never forget, as the Indians third baseman goes a perfect 5-for-5 at the plate and drives in nine runs to tie Cleveland’s franchise record in a 17-7 destruction of the Rangers in Texas.
+Lonnie Chisenhall has a day that he will never forget as the Indians’ third baseman goes a perfect 5-for-5 at the plate and drives in nine runs to tie Cleveland’s franchise record in a 17-7 destruction of the Rangers in Texas.

 The record day tied Chris James’ nine-RBI day, the team’s club record, set May 4, 1991, in Oakland against the Athletics.
 It was the second five-hit game of the season for Chisenhall, who previously accomplished that feat on May 14 in a 15-4 win in Toronto over Blue Jays.